Flossing Options for Braces

 Flossers for Braces are an easy way to floss between teeth if you have braces.
 They are engineered not to stretch, shred, or break while flossing, and have a thin flosser arm that allows the arm to slide between the teeth and brace wire to effectively remove plaque and food particles

-At Fruge Orthodontics, we will help you feel confident by handling all your teeth problems with care.
+At Frugé Orthodontics, we will help you feel confident by handling all your teeth problems with care.
 Our orthodontic consultancy and treatments are affordable and we have a team of professionals who will recommend the most suitable flossing options for you.
-Call us at 225.292.6991 to arrange an appointment.
+Contact us today to arrange an appointment.